Dr. Kate Adams

-I am the module leader for Introduction to Drama, a core module for many students in their first year in level 4; for Theatre Industry: Critical Writing and Contemporary Debates, at level 5; and for Performance and the Postdramatic at level 6.
+I am the module leader for Professional Writing for the Culture Industries at level 5; and Performance and the Postdramatic at level 6.
 I also teach on the MA module Approaches to Contemporary Performance.

 I teach a combination of practice and theory, and my teaching assumes that practice and research are always intertwined.

-At PhD level, I am interested in supervising applicants with a wide range of interests in contemporary performance and particularly in the use of the personal in performance, the transformative in performance, experiential theatre and spectatorship, time and performance, dramaturgy, the text in performance and more broadly the politics of form.
+At PhD level, I am interested in supervising applicants with a wide range of interests in contemporary performance and particularly working on ecology or climate performance, the boundary of fiction and nonfiction, the transformative in performance, experiential theatre and spectatorship, time and performance, dramaturgy, the text in performance and more broadly the politics of form.

 - PhD : “From Narrative to Spectacle: An examination of Contemporary Theatre performance”, University of Hull, 2009.